Live Evolution DVD

 9/30/2003 - Review by: Frank Hill

 Geoff Tate and his superior vocals are the star of the show rarely straying from center stage lead and offering the only real dramatics of the show with his gesturing.
-Drummer Scott Rockenfield looks more like a detergent commercial Dad and with the exception of some open shirts, the rest of the band are there more to be musically foundational than visually compelling.
+The rest of the band are there more to be musically foundational than visually compelling.
 Dressed in all black and fashionable rather than rebellious, the band and the music is alway the focus, highlighted only by some colored lights and the band's symbol.

-So, stripped of the prior multimedia presentation, the intimacy of the venue and the absence of guitarist Chris DeGarrmo the performance takes on a bittersweet feel, as if the band were performing an encore gig before gracefully bowing into retirement (which we know isn't true because of the release of "Tribes") or moving on to different pursuits.
+Stripped of the prior multimedia presentation, the intimacy of the venue and the absence of guitarist Chris DeGarrmo, the performance takes on a bittersweet feel, as if the band were performing an encore gig before gracefully bowing into retirement (which we know isn't true because of the release of "Tribes") or moving on to different pursuits.

 Highlights - The hot opening of NM156 and Pamela Moore joining the band for the epic "Suite Sister Mary"